Students & Parents

 No third party, not even your parents, can obtain information about your visit without your permission.
 The Ombuds encourages parents and families to support students' development of communication and problem-solving skills.
 While parents will find the staff friendly and helpful, it is best if the student contacts the office directly.

-I go to a different campus of USF.
-Is there an Ombuds to help me?
+I go to a different campus, is there an Ombuds to help me?

-Each campus in the USF System has its own Ombuds Office.
+Each campus has its own Ombuds Office.
 Visit the Ombuds website for the St. Petersburg campus or the Sarasota-Manatee campus for more information.

 As a parent, will the Ombuds meet with me?